xiaoxianyu-office/mm/skills/effects/spin.md

 **Tips:**

-When you set velocity to 0,this mob's direction will be locked
+When you set velocity to 0,this mob's direction will be locked.

+When a mob cast spin repeatedly,this mob will spining and moving up